Have questions about Zeebe? On this page, we’ve collected a list of frequently asked questions about the project, product, and how to get involved.

 If your question isn’t answered here, please reach out to us!
 The Community page lists different ways that you can get in touch.

-- How is Zeebe different from Camunda BPM (and other traditional workflow engines)?
+- How does Zeebe compare to Camunda BPM (and other traditional workflow engines)?

 - Who is Camunda?